 The processes for coordinating the reactions of various airport agencies (or services) and of those agencies in the local community that could help in reacting to the disaster are established by the Aerodrome Emergency Plan (AEP).

 The AEP addresses emergencies that occur on or directly impact, an airport or adjacent property that: a. is within the authority and responsibility of the airport to respond, or b. may present a threat to the airport because of the proximity of the emergency to the airport, or c. where the airport has responsibilities under local/regional emergency plans and by mutual aid agreements.

 The development of the AEP does not start from scratch.
 The AEP builds on what exists in the surrounding communities, such as an Emergency Operations Plan (EOP) or other emergency plans and/or procedures.

 Almost no airport has the equipment necessary to handle every emergency situation on its own.
-Each airport must rely on the local communities’ resources to some extent.
-To leverage the common knowledge and resources for the benefit of all parties, each airport operator is urged to incorporate local people in the AEP development.
+Each airport must rely on the local community’s resources to some extent.
+To leverage common knowledge and resources for the benefit of all parties, each airport operator is urged to incorporate local people into the AEP development.

 Airport resources may also be included in regional or local emergency plans.
 Airports might be designated as staging areas for evacuations or as locations to host outside experts, for instance.

 On-airport emergency services and all other mutual aid entities are specified in Memorandums of Understanding (MoUs) and Memorandums of Agreement (MoAs).